-Reduce bounce rate with website A/B testing via Google Optimize
+Reduce bounce rate with website A/B testing via Google Optimize: Test these elements to reduce bounces

 What improvements need to be made to the website to reduce the bounce rate?
 The more visitors bounce on landing pages, the less content is consumed and the fewer users convert.
 There are A/B test strategies for this, with which you are sure to get a good result.

-If a website gets a lot of traffic from both organic and paid sources, but the bounce rate on landing pages is over 90%, acquisition will fail for most users.
-Some people will object: Then we don’t want the users who drop out.
+If a website is getting a lot of traffic but the bounce rate is over 90%, most users will get nowhere and will not even engage with the website content.
+There is a common reflex: Then we don’t want the users who jump off.
 Another common objection: maybe bounce rate doesn’t correlate with conversion rate at all.

 The fact is that we are dealing with this on a purely technical level: The more users consume the content at all, the higher the probability of a conversion, i.e. triggering a target action.
 Such a target action could be filling out a contact form.
 A reduced bounce rate is a necessary condition for the increased triggering of the conversion.
 Ergo: The more users stay on the website instead of jumping off immediately, the higher the probability of a conversion.
 A conversion cannot be triggered if the user bounces before seeing the contact form.